History of Ayuda

 Harold, Selaine, and The Pack

 Selaine and her husband Harold, along with their two adopted dogs Bruno and Kizzy, moved to Guatemala in the winter of 2006.
 Earlier that year the couple had made an exploration visit to the area.
 They had been considering several places in the world to make their retirement home.
 But the lakeside village of Panajachel was quickly chosen when they experienced its extraordinary population of homeless dogs and cats.
-Shortly after they had made their move and gotten settled, their pack of adopted dogs grew to six.
+Shortly after they had made their move and gotten settled, their pack of adopted dogs quickly grew.

-Previously, and in addition to many years of working with various nonprofit organizations, Selaine had also been part of a large animal sanctuary in the US Southwest.
+Previously, and in addition to many years of working with various non-profit organizations, Selaine had also been part of a large animal sanctuary in the US Southwest.
 Her lifelong love of animals only grew more as she became active in the most modern practices of animal welfare.
 In choosing Guatemala as a new home, Selaine committed herself to bringing all she could to its needy animals.

 street feed